ajordon/EdYouCate_frontend/README.md

 ### Ed-You-Cate Web App
-This is my educational web application to be used as a tool to manage students and assignments.
+This is my educational web application to be used as a tool to manage classrooms and assignments.

 [Link to backend Repo](https://github.com/ajordon/EdYouCate_backend)